CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 01:  Enable SAMI of your Azure SQL logical server.
+- Task 01:  Enable SAMI of your Azure SQL logical server
-- Task 02: Create a mirrored Azure SQL Database.
+- Task 02: Create a mirrored Azure SQL Database
-- Task 03: Initiate, Monitor, and Secure Microsoft Fabric Mirroring for Azure SQL Databases.
+- Task 03: Initiate, Monitor, and Secure Microsoft Fabric Mirroring for Azure SQL Databases

 ## Estimated time: 50 minutes